LaurentPCaron/porfolio/src/content/projects/en/04-equite.md

   - JSON
   - Bootstrap
 ---

 Two websites developed simultaneously for Franco-Ontarian teachers.
 The websites contain multiple resources to help teachers with subjects such as human rights and equity in education.

-**Role:** Development and content integration of the "Continuum", "Introduction" and "Droits de la personne" sections.
+**Role:** Development and content integration of the “Continuum”, “Introduction” and “Droits de la personne” sections.

-*© Le Centre Franco*
+_© Le Centre Franco_